 ● Increases the value of the product for the target audience

-helps to solve the problem of a specific group of consumers.
-For example, the chain of hairdressing salons “Tak i Khodi” is focused on a narrow target audience – people with curly hair.
+makes a difference to fathom the issue of a particular bunch of buyers.
+For illustration, the chain of hairdressing salons “Tak i Khodi” is centered on a contract target group of onlookers – individuals with wavy hair.

-Understanding how a company positions itself in the market is important not only for business owners or marketers, but also for advertising specialists.
-In the course “Internet Marketer”, students learn to develop advertising strategies under the guidance of experienced mentors.
+Understanding how a company positions itself within the advertise is critical not as it were for trade proprietors or marketers, but also for publicizing pros.
+Within the course “Web Advertiser“, understudies learn to create publicizing techniques beneath the direction of experienced tutors.

 What are the types of positioning strategies?